Iraq prison abuse scandals: November 2003

 U.S. Army soldier Lynndie England poses with naked prisoners in Abu Ghraib prison in 2003.
-Rape, torture, humiliation, and other abuses of detainees infamously took place in the facility.
+Rape, torture, humiliation, and other abuses of detainees took place in the facility.

-An al Jazeera cameraman, Salah Hassan, reported various abuses in the infamous Abu Ghraib prison complex, such as being forced to strip naked, standing up for 11 hours and being kicked when he collapsed, being forced to wear a vomit-covered jumpsuit, and many other abuses.
+An al Jazeera cameraman, Salah Hassan, reported various abuses in the Abu Ghraib prison complex, such as being forced to strip naked, standing up for 11 hours and being kicked when he collapsed, being forced to wear a vomit-covered jumpsuit, and many other abuses.
 He later also witnessed a 12- or 13-year-old girl who was stripped naked and beaten.
 Her brother was held in another cell and heard her screams.

 January 2004

 January 3: Marwan Hassoun and his cousin Zaydun Al-Samarrai are taken from their broken-down truck at about curfew time and forced to jump from the Tharthar dam into the Tigris River; the latter drowns.
 First Lt.
 Jack M. Saville and Sgt.
 1st Class Tracy E. Perkins were charged on 2004 June 7 with manslaughter, assault, conspiracy, making false statements, and obstruction of justice.
 Sgt.
 Reggie Martinez was charged three weeks later with manslaughter and for making false statements, and Spec.
 Terry Bowman with assault and making false statements.
 Martinez' and Bowman's charges were dropped; Perkins got six months in jail.
 Saville was jailed (45 days) and fined $12,000 for assault but he remained on active duty until his military obligation was fulfilled.